taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 * average temperature on the hottest day of the year has increased to 2.2 deg C above pre-industrial era temperatures
 * average temperature on the coldest night of the year has increased to 7.7 deg C above pre-industrial era temperatures

-Dr. Fischmann: **"These videos are from 15 years ago, when intensely hot global temperatures caused a significant meltdown of the Greenland Ice Sheet.
-As you all well remember, this drastic phenomena finally convinced the United States and China to place a meaningful tax on carbon dioxide emissions, and members of the Paris Agreement switched to [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation."**
+Dr. Fischmann: **"These videos are from 15 years ago, when a significant meltdown of the Greenland Ice Sheet finally convinced the United States and China to place a meaningful tax on carbon dioxide emissions, and members of the Paris Agreement switched to [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation."**

 *note: [biggest usage of coal right now is currently for fuel, only 20% is for electricity](https://www.theguardian.com/environment/2016/mar/10/dangerous-global-warming-will-happen-sooner-than-thought-study)- did the world switch to renewables in time?*